Where to Stay Near Camp Nou for a Barcelona Match

 Location, location, location?

-From my experience, there’s no point saving on accommodation and searching on the outskirts of Barcelona or even outside the city.
-Accommodation isn’t that much cheaper out there, and by staying in the general city centre, you’ll save money on daily commutes.
-Of course, if you’re planning a budget trip, all options are fair game – but ultimately you’ll end up paying more for a place outside Barcelona: not in money, but in time.
+From my experience, there’s no point in saving on accommodation and searching on the outskirts of Barcelona or even outside the city.
+It’s not that much cheaper out there, and by staying in the general city centre, you’ll save money on daily commutes.

 It’s not all about the metro